Gokul-VR/admin-layout/README.md

 A fully responsive, minimalistic admin dashboard built entirely with Tailwind CSS, without using any external packages.
 This dashboard is designed to provide a clean and efficient UI for managing applications, featuring a collapsible sidebar, notification dropdown, custom UI components, and more.

+This project is designed to be a starter template for developers.
+Anyone can clone this repository and start building their own admin dashboard, as the layout and core components are already set up

 Features

 ✅ Fully Responsive Layout – Adapts seamlessly to different screen sizes.